Skip to main content

 Winter asthma

-However, if you suffer with asthma you may be feeling this more than most.
-Many people find their asthma symptoms get worse during the colder months, meaning you might be dealing with irritated airways on top of all the usual seasonal bugs and wintertime blues.
+As winter approaches, and the days get colder and darker, you may find your asthma symptoms get worse - meaning you might be dealing with irritated airways on top of all the usual seasonal bugs and wintertime blues.

-Although not all asthma sufferers have the same triggers, a seasonal pattern to your asthma is very common.
-Studies have found that hospital admissions for asthma increase during the winter months1, while some research from Asthma + Lung UK found that December and January are the deadliest months for people with asthma2.
+Although not everyone with asthma has the same triggers, a seasonal pattern to your asthma is very common.
+Hospital admissions for asthma increase during the winter months, while Asthma + Lung UK found that December and January are the deadliest months for people with asthma.

 Why does asthma get worse in the winter?

-Cold air can also prompt the airways to produce histamine - the same hormone released during allergic reactions - which can trigger a bout of wheezing.
+Cold air can also prompt the airways to produce histamine - the same hormone released during allergic reactions.
+This can trigger a bout of wheezing.
 In addition, the body is likely to ramp up its production of mucus, in an attempt to create a warm environment and filter the air entering the lungs.

-Abbas Kanani, pharmacist at Chemist Click, says: "An increase in mucus can make asthma feel worse.
 Colds, flu, and chest infections are also more common during the colder months.
-Symptoms include a stuffy nose, cough, inflamed airways, and a general increase in mucus production, all of which can make symptoms of asthma worse."
+Symptoms include a stuffy nose, cough, inflamed airways, and a general increase in mucus production, all of which can make asthma symptoms worse.

 Will staying indoors help?